 These risks are identified and assessed as part of the ALM and reinsurance process, in which the creditworthiness of the obligor is monitored.
-The exposures to credit risks have been relatively stable over the course of the reporting period.

-The exposure to credit risk has reduced over the reporting period mainly due to the increase in interest rates over the period and reduction in corporate bond holdings following the 2022 dividend payment.
+The exposure to credit risk has reduced over the period mainly due to the reduction in corporate bond holdings following the 2023 dividend payment.